cynici/CAFWI-calculator/README.md

 # Canadian Fire Warning Index calculator

-A docker image for running the Canadian Fire Warning Index calculator using Python3
+A docker image for running the Canadian Fire Warning Index calculator using Python3.
+It can use any Docker base image that provides the following:

+- Python 3
+- Numpy

 ## Usage